nimiq/woocommerce-gateway-nimiq/readme.txt

 = How Does It Work? =

 1. The customer selects “Cryptocurrency Checkout” and is sent to the Nimiq Checkout page.
-2. Nimiq Cryptocurrency Checkout offers to take payments in Bitcoin, Ethereum or Nimiq.
+2. Cryptocurrency Checkout by Nimiq offers to take payments in Bitcoin, Ethereum or Nimiq.
 3. The customer selects a cryptocurrency and pays.
 An order is created in the WooCommerce panel and set to 'on-hold' by the plugin.
 4. As soon as the transaction is confirmed on the blockchain, the plugin automatically updates the order status.

 = How To Integrate It? =

 1. Install and activate the plugin
-2. Find the **Nimiq Cryptocurrency Checkout** in your list of plugins and click 'Settings'
+2. Find the **Cryptocurrency Checkout by Nimiq** in your list of plugins and click 'Settings'
 3. Enter addresses and public keys of the currencies you want to accept
 4. Tell your customers about your new payment option!